Tobacco pipe: Clay

-Broken fragments of clay pipe can be useful as dating evidence for archaeologists.
+Broken fragments of clay pipe can be useful as dating evidence for archaeologists, known as clay pipe dating.
 English specialists can date a pipe to around a 20-year period.
 In the 1950s, the American archaeologist J. C. Harrington noted that the bore of pipe stems decreased over time, so a late sixteenth or early seventeenth centuries pipe would have a stem bore diameter of around 9/64 in, but a late eighteenth century pipe would have a bore diameter of around 4/64 in.
 The size of bowls also increased over time as tobacco became a cheaper commodity, and later pipes tend to be more decorated.